Standardized Patients & Hybrid Simulation

 In order to maintain our high standard of educational excellence, our patients undergo consistent case and scenario training, receive checklist assessment training, and receive ongoing developmental feedback.
 Video recording of simulations in our iCELS facility allows standardized patients to review their work and self-assess, and allows for SP academic leadership to ensure standardization and quality of patient performances.

-The iCELS Standardized Patient Program was established at the University of Massachusetts Medical School in 1982.
-The utilization of the UMASS Standardized Patient as an evaluative and instructional tool has evolved as an integral and mandatory component in all four years of the medical school curriculum – not only at UMass Medical School but at medical schools across Massachusetts.
+The iCELS SPP was established at the University of Massachusetts Medical School in 1982.
+The utilization of the standardized patient as an evaluative and instructional tool has evolved as an integral and mandatory component in all four years of the medical school curriculum – not only at UMass Medical School but at medical schools across Massachusetts.